sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/README.md

 others to get it done in minutes (hopefully).
 There exists a plenty bunch of tutorials but no one contains a step-by-step guide to get the above things done.

+## Prerequisites
+You should be familiar with linux and should be able to edit files with `vi` [Vi Cheat Sheet](http://www.lagmonster.org/docs/vi.html).
+You need an USB stick for the Linux Live environment and a second computer would be useful for look ups and to read this guide while preparing your fully encrypted Linux.

 ## Documentation

 For the latest online documentation visit [http://sandrokeil.github.io/yubikey-full-disk-encryption-secure-boot-uefi/](http://sandrokeil.github.io/yubikey-full-disk-encryption-secure-boot-uefi/ "Latest yubikey-full-disk-encryption-secure-boot-uefi documentation").